Melvin Vaniman: Aerial exploration

 At the first attempt to cross the Atlantic in 1910, Vaniman sent one of the first aerial radio transmissions when he urged the launch boat to "come and get this goddamn cat!"
-The cat, named Kiddo, had caused such a ruckus that it finally had to be placed inside a gunny sack and suspended below the airship's gondola.
+The cat, named Kiddo, apparently had an aversion to airship travel and had caused such a ruckus that it finally had to be placed inside a gunny sack and suspended below the gondola.